It’s been a pet peeve of mine for ages.

 - alumna — ONE WOMAN

-- alumnae — GROUP OF ONLY WOMEN (i.e. a sorority)
+- alumnae — TWO OR MORE, ONLY WOMEN (i.e. a sorority)

-- alumni — ANY GROUP (can be mixed, unknown, or men-only)
+- alumni — TWO OR MORE (can be mixed, unknown, or men-only)

 I almost feel a school’s accreditation should be at risk if it creates formal announcements that demonstrate a misunderstanding of these words.
 (I’ve had schools of mine tell me “An alumni will speak at the commencement…”, or former professors tell me “You should meet so-and-so, she’s an alumni.”
 AAARGH!)